Japan PM to dissolve parliament for ‘honeymoon’ snap election

-Japan’s Prime Minister Shigeru Ishiba is set to dissolve parliament on Wednesday ahead of October 27 snap elections, banking on his political honeymoon and a fragmented opposition to lead his scandal-tainted party to victory.
+Japanese Prime Minister Shigeru Ishiba was set to dissolve parliament on Wednesday ahead of October 27 snap elections, banking on his political honeymoon and a fragmented opposition to lead his scandal-tainted party to victory.

-His Liberal Democratic Party (LDP) has governed Japan almost uninterrupted for decades and is almost certain to be re-elected.
+Ishiba’s Liberal Democratic Party (LDP) has governed Japan almost uninterrupted for decades — albeit with frequent leader changes — and is almost certain to be re-elected.

-But Ishiba, named prime minister just last week, wants to shore up his mandate to push through policies including beefing up spending on defence and on poorer regions hit hard by Japan’s demographic crisis.
+But Ishiba, named prime minister just last week, wants to shore up his mandate to push through policies that include beefing up spending on defence as well as on poorer regions hit hard by Japan’s demographic crisis.

+On Wednesday, his new cabinet approved the dissolving of parliament, local media said, which was due to take place in the afternoon.

-He replaced Fumio Kishida, whose government had suffered from record-low approval ratings due partly to slush fund scandals that stoked distrust in the LDP and voter discontent over rising prices.
+The three-year government of Ishiba’s predecessor Fumio Kishida suffered record-low approval ratings due to a slush fund scandal and voter discontent over rising prices.

+Polls last week gave Ishiba’s cabinet approval ratings of 45-50 percent compared with 20-30 percent for the Kishida administration’s final month.

-Ishiba’s backers hope that the self-confessed defence “geek” and an outspoken critic of the LDP establishment will boost the party’s popularity.
+Ishiba’s backers hope the self-confessed defence “geek” and outspoken critic of the LDP establishment will boost the party’s popularity, including by persuading young people to vote.

 By dissolving parliament now, the 67-year-old wants to put his party to the test before his “honeymoon” period ends, said Yu Uchiyama, a political science professor at the University of Tokyo.